Stephen Colbert Mocks Trump with Side-by-Side Comparison to Obama's "Scandals"

 Our big announcement on the Trump-Russia scandal.

 As bombshell allegations continue to hit the Trump White House, Stephen Colbert on Monday offered viewers a look back at what the country used to consider scandalous during Barack Obama's two terms in office.
 Remember the outrage over the former president wearing a tan suit?
-The flack he received for ordering Chipotle over the sneeze guard?
+The flak he received for ordering Chipotle over the sneeze guard?

-The Late Show host spliced those "scandals" with the near-daily constitutional crises of President Donald Trump's young tenure to create the montage "White House Scandals: Then & Now."
+The Late Show host spliced those "scandals" with President Donald Trump's near-daily constitutional crises to create the montage "White House Scandals: Then & Now."
 The stark difference, in its depressing hilarity, below: